 Brad Bowness is the Chief Information Officer, with oversight of Cyber and Physical Security Operations and all aspects of Information and Operating Technology.

 Prior to joining Hydro One, Mr. Bowness spent six years in the management consulting and systems integration industry.
-Brad holds an Honours Business Administration degree from the Richard Ivey School of Business at the University of Western Ontario.
-He has served as a board member for the Ontario Energy Network and is currently a board member for the Canadian Cyber Threat Exchange.
+Brad holds an Honors Business Administration degree from the Richard Ivey School of Business at the University of Western Ontario.
+He has served as a board member for the Ontario Energy Network and the Canadian Cyber Threat Exchange.

 Effective May 1, 2019, Darlene Bradley was appointed Acting Chief Operating Officer of Hydro One.
 Ms. Bradley oversees all aspects of transmission and distribution at the utility including Planning, Engineering, Construction, Operations, Maintenance and Vegetation Management and is focused on improving safety, providing excellence customer service and driving efficiencies.